What is the Maximum Leverage in Forex Trading?

 As forex traders, we often stumble upon good forex setups and at that moment we need to be properly funded to take advantage of the situation.

-If have not yet made your full deposit and you are about to miss your trade setup, it can be smart to use maximum forex leverage to not lose it.
+If have not yet made your full deposit and you are about to miss your trade setup, it can be smart to use the maximum forex multiplier to not lose it.

 This is a good way to day trade with leverage and should be in every trader’s arsenal of trading strategies.